cloud-gov/cg-site/content/intro/pricing/payment-process.md

 menu:
   main:
     parent: pricing
-title: How does the payment process work?
+title: How do agencies pay?
 weight: 20
 ---